indynz/angularJS-CafeTownsend/README.md

 ## Build Notes

-These following javascript files reference the original, hand-written javascript files.

-	js/master/*.js

-These `masters` are deprecated since Coffeescript is now used generate the Javascript. <br/>
-The master CoffeeScript files are in:

-    coffee/*.coffee

-Developers should use command line or the `cake` to  watch and generate the javascript builds:

-	js/build/*.js

-On background, running terminal window use the following command line:

-	coffee -c -b -o ./js/build -w ./coffee

-or use the cake script to build, consolidate, and minify the custom Javascript into Cafetownsend.min.js
+Developers should use the cake script to build, consolidate, and minify the custom Javascript into Cafetownsend.min.js

     cd ./coffee; cake build

+*  CafeTownsend.js - consolidate application code
+*  bootstrap.js    - asynch loader and initializer (using head.js)
+*  directives.js   - reusable library of Angular directives

 ## Pending Features